 - “Don’t Fall for the Common Habits Myth that Stops People from Making Successful Change” – Gretchen Rubin writes a lot about habits, including in her best-selling book, “Better than Before.”
 One thing she learned through her research into developing and maintaining good habits is that there is no one-size-fits-all solution.
 We all have to find the habits that work best for us based upon our own natures, interests, and values.
 Learn more about this concept in this thought-provoking post (you may also be interested in reading about whether you are an abstainer or a moderator).

-- “10 Tips on Tidying Up Using the KonMari Method” – My posts on the KonMari Method are among the most popular on my blog, so I like to share others’ thoughts on this process as well.
+- “10 Tips on Tidying Up Using the KonMari Method” – My posts on the KonMari Method (see my KonMari posts not related to wardrobe HERE) are among the most popular on my blog, so I like to share others’ thoughts on this process as well.
 Earlier this month, Sandra from Always Well Within wrote one of the best posts I’ve read on this subject.
 If you haven’t read “The Life-Changing Magic of Tidying Up” and would like a synopsis, or if you’ve read it and want a quick refresher, this article is for you.
 Tip number seven on “when it’s hard to let go” is my favorite and I’m sure it will resonate with many of you, too.

 - “The Number 1 Productivity Hack that Will Change Your Life…” – I’m always looking for ways to increase my productivity and get more things done.
 So what I saw the title of this article from Dumb Little Man, I was eager learn about this number one “hack.”
 This suggestion is one we can all implement right away using a simple seven-step formula.
 I’m going to give it a try soon to see how it works for me.
 If you give it a go, I’d love for you to share your experience!